Terraform Security Best Practices for Confluent Cloud

 }

-Alternatively, you can explicitly reference variables that are set with environment variables using the TF_VAR_ prefix:
+Alternatively, you can explicitly reference variables that you set as environment variables by using the TF_VAR_ prefix:

 export TF_VAR_confluent_cloud_api_key="<your-api-key>"